 Read, by all means, all the time, and anything.
 Reading regularly refreshes the soul.
 It is through reading that writing is possible.

 > If you have a garden and a library, you have everything you need. -- Cicero

 For advice in writing, read Rilke's Letters to a Young Poet which applies to many things beyond literature and art.
 It made a deep impression on me in my early 20s.
 For more serious writing, read Stephen King's excellent On Writing: A Memoir of the Craft.

 Listen widely, change genres.
-Good listening requires focus and takes time, but is worth it.
+Good listening requires focus, takes time, but is worth it.

 I did not learn how to cook well, or much at all, until later in life.
 This was a mistake and need not be so.
 Cooking even a simple meal is a primal pleasure.
 Cooking for others, and even only for oneself, is a pure expression, and can be creative.
 One needs the right ingredients and utensils, but not an extravagant kitchen or even much space.
 Follow Roberto Rodriguez's excellent suggestions on learning how to cook.

 Good habits and bad habits are things we can change but that also change us.
 It is not easy to change them, and how they change us can give us less power over those habits, good or bad.